alexander-zap/rl-framework/README.md

 ### Evaluating

 Once you trained the agent, you can evaluate the agent policy on the environment and get the average accumulated reward (and standard deviation) as evaluation metric.
-This evaluation method is implemented in the [util evaluation functions](src/rl_framework/util/evaluating.py) and called with one line of code:
+This evaluation method is implemented in the [evaluate function of the agent](src/rl_framework/agent/base_agent.py) and called with one line of code:
 ```
 agent.evaluate(evaluation_environment=environment, n_eval_episodes=100, deterministic=False)
 ```